How to Go from Paphos & Larnaca to Nicosia: Bus or Scenic Drive

 Cyprus might be one of the few countries in Europe where the capital city doesn’t get enough attention from international tourists.
 With many holidaymakers choosing to stay along the coast in places such as Paphos, Limassol or Larnaca, few make it to the Cypriot capital.
 It is, however, incredibly easy to travel from places like Paphos and Larnaca to Nicosia meaning tourists are easily able to experience the underrated capital.

-The main options for travelling to Nicosia include taking a direct bus, booking a guided tour on a bus or taking a scenic drive that lets you stop and experience a number of interesting stops on the way.
-If you’re planning on travelling from Larnaca or Paphos to Nicosia soon, then here’s everything you need to know about how to get there and the different options available.
+The main options for travelling to Nicosia include taking a direct bus, booking a guided tour on a bus or taking a scenic drive that lets you stop and experience several interesting stops on the way.

 Getting to Nicosia by Bus

-If you’re planning on spending a day or two in Nicosia and don’t have your own vehicle, then taking the bus from Paphos or Larnaca to Nicosia is the most straightforward way to travel between the two cities.
+If you’re planning on spending a day or two in Nicosia and don’t have your own vehicle, then taking the bus to Nicosia is the most straightforward way to travel between the two cities.

-There are intercity buses that run go from Paphos to Nicosia regularly throughout the day.
+There are intercity buses that run regularly throughout the day.
 Buses are more frequent on weekdays with fewer services running on weekends and public holidays.
 A one-way fare costs €7 with the journey taking approximately 2 hours.

 At the moment, you can’t book these tickets online, however, you can see the latest timetables here.